Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Truthy values

 - All numbers(positive and negative) are truthy except zero
-- All strings are truthy
+- All strings are truthy except an empty string ('')
 - The boolean true

 ### Falsy values